Lightning Lane & Genie+ at Disney World Guide & FAQ

 Does Genie+ include PhotoPass downloads?

 Yes.
-As of earlier in 2023, guests who purchase Genie+ also receive digital downloads of their Disney PhotoPass attraction photos, taken in the park on the day of their purchase, at no additional charge.
+Guests who purchase Genie+ also receive digital downloads of their Disney PhotoPass attraction photos, taken in the park on the day of their purchase, at no additional charge.
 On-ride photos are taken while in the parks at more than a dozen of Walt Disney World’s most popular attractions including Space Mountain, Slinky Dog Dash, Test Track, Expedition Everest, TRON Lightcycle Run, and more.

 Note that this only applies to on-ride photos.
 If you go up to a PhotoPass photographer in the park, the resulting photos will not be offered to you for free as part of the Genie+ service.